BrandonKenter/BluThumb.io/README.md

  </h3>

   <p align="center">
-    A place that facilitates reviewing LeetCode problems with spaced repetition.
+    An all-in-one tool that facilitates reviewing LeetCode problems with spaced repetition.
     <br>
     <a href="https://bluthumb.io/"><strong>Check it out here »</strong></a>
   </p>